 As the daughter of a disabled military veteran, it took sheer perseverance to earn enough funding to attend college, but Katherine was able to receive the Florida Bright Futures scholarship, leading her to FGCU.
-She has independently studied Chinese and traveled to China last year in order to participate in an immersion program.
-Katherine is a biology major working Phil Allman, an honors student, and aspiring research doctor.
+She has independently studied Chinese and traveled to China to participate in an immersion program.
+Katherine studied biology working with faculty mentors Phil Allman and Lyndsay Rhodes.
+Katherine also served as an Honors College Mentor, Ambassador, and with the student organizations Project Narrative, Campus Cancer Campaign, and Cooking Club.

 How did your mentor(s) encourage and foster your research and academic trajectory?